Family friendly activities around Surfers Paradise

 - Treat yourself to a pamper session at one of the Gold Coast’s luxury day spas.
 Endota Spa is located here at Chevron Renaissance and open 7 days.
 This is compulsory for all mums!

 - There are plenty of great shows around town.
-Check out what’s on at Gold Coast Arts Centre, Jupiters Casino, or some of the smaller theatres such as Spotlight Theatre.
+Check out what’s on at Home of the Arts HOTA, The Star Casino, or some of the smaller theatres such as Spotlight Theatre.
 During the school holidays Spotlight Theatre normally have a pantomime running which is great fun for kids and adults alike.
 Queensland Theatre of Puppetry are also a great group to keep an eye on for upcoming shows.

 - The Gold Coast has some fantastic parks and playgrounds great for the kids to stretch their legs.
 Gold Coast Botanical Gardens are located in Benowa and have paths and walkways perfect for scooters or bike riding.
 Closer to Surfers Paradise, the parklands at Cascade Gardens are lovely to wander around.
 There is a comprehensive list of parks available on Gold Coast City Council’s website.